 As newcomers to insurance, an industry that has operated without major innovation for the past 150 or more years, Lemonade has taken a design and customer-centric approach, and the strategy is paying off.
 In just one year, the company secured 70,000 policies, serving more than 100,000 policyholders, and counting.
 In fact, Lemonade’s rate of acquiring new policyholders doubles every 10 weeks.

-In addition to its focus on AI and mobile-first design, Lemonade credits much of this growth to the insights its teams are able to find and leverage with Mixpanel.
+In addition to its focus on a mobile-first design, Lemonade credits much of this growth to the insights its teams are able to find and leverage with Mixpanel.
 “When everyone can access the tool, we quickly spot issues or notice the trends to capitalize on.”

 Ninety-five percent of its employees use Mixpanel, and their decisions are driven by insights they discover in the tool.
 “Part of onboarding a new employee at Lemonade is creating a Mixpanel account.
 We want people to engage with data, ask questions, and find the answers in data to make the right decisions,” Gil said.

 In fact, the team’s reliance on Mixpanel has allowed the company to operate in an incredibly nimble and unconventional way: “At Lemonade, we only focus on the most important stuff, so the entire org can have the biggest impact.
 And while we have a very focused vision, we don’t chase quarterly roadmaps, which many people find strange.

 “However, Mixpanel helps us rigorously prioritize and balance where we innovate versus iterate, all based on what we learn from our user behavior data.
 Nearly everyone here uses Mixpanel, so we are all empowered to make informed decisions with data.
 For example, when we release a new innovative feature and measure it with Mixpanel, we see its direct impact on the business and how many people are interested in it.